Alinto/SOGo6-server/docs/CODING_RULE.md

 from .schemas.userPreferences import SaveSchema, RetGetUserPreferences
 ```
+If you need

+### Logging
+Do not use `print` method, use the appropriate logger instead.

+### Pylint
+Pylint configuration is in `pyproject.toml`
+If pylint show a no-member error for a external modules that does exist, add the module to `generated-member`

 # SOGo parameters
 If you need to add any sogo parameters/settings plus use this format